ae-dschorsaanjo/picilang/README.md

 - The source code <a href="https://github.com/ae-dschorsaanjo/picilang">here</a>,
 - Or you can check out the website <a href="https://picilang.org">here</a>.

+## Acknowledgement <a id="acknowledgement" href="#acknowledgement">&#5130;</a><a></a>

+This language was, by how human brain works, inspired by or borrowed from various natural and constructed languages.
+Here I will try to account for these languages and works and what has been used from them:

+- English, Hungarian, German and possibly other natural languages (words and affected the recommended transliteration)
+- <a href="tokipona.org">toki pona</a> (general "minimalist language" concept, a few words and dictionary's layout)
+- <a href="https://dragonage.fandom.com/wiki/Qunlat">Qunlat</a>,  language of the Qunari in Dragon Age (minor effect on how some words sound inherited from a previous unfinished conlang of mine)
+- <a href="https://www.akademio-de-esperanto.org/">Esperanto</a> (how question words are formed)
+- H. P. Lovecraft's works (heavy influence on the <a href="?page=grammar#fiction">fictional origin</a> of Picilang)
+- Possibly many others, mainly subconsciously

 <div class="hide">

 ## License <a id="license" href="#license">&#5130;</a><a></a>